liferay/liferay-mobile-sdk/README.md

     ant -f build-ios.xml zip

 The `liferay-ios-sdk.jar` file is written to your `dist/ios` folder.
-You're ready to use `liferay-ios-sdk.zip` in your iOS project.
-Simply unzip it and add all the files to your XCode project.
+You're ready to use the contents of your `liferay-ios-sdk.zip` file in your iOS project.
+Simply unzip its contents and add all of the files to your XCode project.
 The SDK is free of any external dependencies.

 To learn how to use the Liferay iOS SDK, see the [Liferay iOS SDK documentation](ios/README.md).